ScriptureWay

 References

-1. http://www.ScriptureWay.com/home/biblical-definition-of-the-world
+1. https://www.ScriptureWay.com/home/biblical-definition-of-the-world

-2. http://www.ScriptureWay.com/home/the-most-important-offer-you-will-ever-receive
+2. https://www.ScriptureWay.com/home/the-most-important-offer-you-will-ever-receive

-3. http://www.ScriptureWay.com/home/the-world-hates-jesus-and-his-disciples
+3. https://www.scriptureway.com/home/the-world-hates-jesus-and-his-disciples

 4. https://biblehub.com/greek/25.htm